forkymcforkface/RGUI-Pi/README.md

 - RGUI-Pi is an advanced CRT only RGUI implementation using rtomasa Retroarch Dynares for pixel perfect gaming.
-- It also has the ability to migrate OS4 from the original image to the Pi Zero2, Pi3 and Pi5 (Requires the RGB-Pi cable) This is unsupported and please dont ask the rgbpi devs for support.
+- It also has the ability to migrate rtomasa OS4 from the original image to the Pi Zero2, Pi3 and Pi5.
+This utilizes no changes to the original OS4 code as OS4 ui is closed source.
+   - This is unsupported and please dont ask the rgbpi devs for support.
 The primary function of this image is Pi5 with minimal to no testing on other Pi's
 ------------------------
 **How to Migrate OS4 to Pi5**
-- Burn this RGUI-Pi image onto an SD card and insert into Pi5 https://mega.nz/folder/xqkh2Y6D#5S16aX_Ax2Lv6qtkpwGsdA
+- Download the latest release and burn to an SD card using your favorite utility.
 - Burn OS4 onto a normal USB drive, or take your Pi4 OS4 SD card and insert it into the pi5 using a SD to USB adapter.
 - Turn on the Pi5 and wait for that migration to complete (about 2mins)
 - Here is a video of the process https://youtu.be/CJom1TIRI6g